EEG Foundation Models: A Critical Review of Current Progress and Future Directions

-\textbf{Data and model scale:} The scaling up of pretraining data and model size has contributed towards improved pretrained latent features, increased downstream task performance, sample efficiency, and model generalizability, among other properties\cite{sun2017revisiting, dehghani2023scaling, kaplan2020scaling, yao2024towards, isik2024scaling, edwards2024scaling}.
-Empirical scaling laws have established power-law relationships between FM error rates and three key modeling levers, namely the pretraining data size, model size, and compute\cite{kaplan2020scaling, rosenfeld2019constructive}, which suggest that an exponential increase in data and model size can indeed improve FM performance, albeit with diminishing returns.
-It is noteworthy that vision and language FMs are often multi-billion-parameter models and are pretrained on internet-scale datasets\cite{oquab2023dinov2, wenzek2019ccnet, dosovitskiy2020image}.
+\textbf{Data and model scale:} The scaling up of pretraining data volume, data diversity (i.e., the number of distinct data sources), and model size has contributed towards improved pretrained latent features, increased downstream task performance, sample efficiency, and model generalizability, among other properties~\cite{sun2017revisiting, dehghani2023scaling, kaplan2020scaling, yao2024towards, isik2024scaling, edwards2024scaling}.
+Empirical scaling laws have established power-law relationships between FM error rates and three key modeling levers, namely the pretraining data size, model size, and compute~\cite{kaplan2020scaling, rosenfeld2019constructive}, which suggest that an exponential increase in data and model size can indeed improve FM performance, albeit with diminishing returns.
 Overall, the balance between data and model size to maximize performance under a fixed compute budget remains a critical consideration in FM research.
+It is noteworthy that vision and language FMs are often multi-billion-parameter models pretrained on an internet-scale collection of diverse datasets~\cite{oquab2023dinov2, wenzek2019ccnet, dosovitskiy2020image}.
+However, the relative scarcity of large-scale EEG corpora may limit scaling efforts in EEG-FM research.